nenick/AndroidAppDevelopment/Presentation/README.md

 * **src/test** <br>
     Testing the presentation with robolectric support.

+## Cursor vs DTO

+In android is it common to use a cursor (data implementation detail) inside view classes.
+There are tools which try to force the usage of cursors like CursorAdapter and CursorLoader.
+But we could also take alternative adapter and tools like async tasks to get the same result.
+Cursors are hard to mock, its much easier to prepare bunch of DTOs instead a collection at a cursor.

+The academic clean way is not to use data implementation details at presentation layer but the cursor could also be handled as a DTO, because it transport data and the only exception it may have notification registration for data changes.

+*Current I trying the DTO way.
+The notification registration for data changes will be the hardest one to archive with custom DTO techniques.
+We will see how far i come or when to use cursors again.*

+## Architecture

+### Activity
+Responsible for page navigation.
+This one decide whether to start another activity or update other fragments at multi pane views.
+Current activities have no presenter, because they never have a need to interact with the model, only fragments should have it.
+Activities only combine fragments and transport some intent data to the fragments.

+### Fragment
+Each view is designed as fragment.
+Gives you the best possibilities to implement multi pane views or reuse views.
+Implements how things are displayed.

+### Presenter
+Each Fragment have his own presenter.
+Receives view events, which should interact with the model and say the view what it should do but not how to do.

 ## Testing

 The value for writing tests on this module is to proof the UI behavior.